How to Get Blood Out of a Mattress: A Quick and Easy Guide

 When it comes to mattress stains, an ounce of prevention is worth a pound of cure.
 While you might be able to prevent blood stains on your bedsheets, staining your actual mattress is easy to avoid.
 All you need is a mattress protector or protective mattress topper to keep your mattress clean and dry.

-For maximum protection against stains—as well as mites, mold, and bacteria—we recommend a fully waterproof option.
+For maximum protection against stains—as well as mites, mold, and bacteria—we recommend a waterproof option.
 You’ll also want to look for a breathable material to prevent the protector from trapping heat within the bed.
-Nolah offers a selection of waterproof mattress protectors (including our Cooling Mattress Protector and Organic Cotton Mattress Protector), our Full Coverage Mattress Encasement, and the plush and protective Nolah Mattress Topper.
+Consider our GlacioTex™ Cooling Mattress Protector for active cooling, our Full Coverage Mattress Encasement for 360-degree protection, or our Nolah Mattress Topper to enhance cushioning and support while adding a protective layer to your bed stack.

 Final Tips for Mattress Care and Blood Stain Removal